hashkat/hashkat/docs/tutorial05.md

 ## Constructing The Network

-Starting with the INFILE.yaml file we used in **Tutorial 4** for [**Other Twitter_Suggest Models**](https://github.com/hashkat/hashkat/blob/master/docs/tutorial_input_files/tutorial04_other/INFILE.yaml), we will of course change the follow model from *twitter_suggest* to *agent*, and finally get to implement our *Celebrity* agents into our network.
+Starting with the *INFILE.yaml* file we created in **Tutorial 4** for [**Other Twitter_Suggest Models**](https://github.com/hashkat/hashkat/blob/master/docs/tutorial_input_files/tutorial04_other/INFILE.yaml), we will of course change the follow model from *twitter_suggest* to *agent*, and finally get to implement our *Celebrity* agents into our network.
 This can be done by simply changing the *Celebrity* add weight to 100.0.
 With both the *Standard* agents and *Celebrity* agents having an add weight of 100.0, the number of *Standard* agents and *Celebrity* agents within the simulation will be roughly the same, with the proportion of *Standard* agents and *Celebrity* agents being added to the network being 1:1.
 Since celebrities tend to garner vastly more followers than ordinary people, it makes sense for our simulation of *Standard* and *Celebrity* agents to mimic this.
 Therefore, we will change the *Standard* follow weight to 10.0 and the *Celebrity* follow weight to 90.0.
 From this we should expect to see *Celebrity* agents to garner about 90% of the follows and *Standard* agents to garner about 10%.

 ```python
 agents: